jeffrey-newman/WSMGA-with-Wrapper-and-Analytics/README.md

 # WSMGA with wrapper and analytics (based on Deb's NSGAII)
 An implementation of a multiobjective genetic algorithm (originally based on Deb's NSGAII) in C/C++ with the following features:

-1. Mixing of integer and floating point decision varioables;
+1. Mixing of integer and floating point decision variables;
 2. Deb's nondominated sorting operator;
 2. Ability to associate properties with decision variable values for use in objective function evaluation;
 2. Creep Mutation;